DarpHome/discord.v/README.md

 }
 ```

+> [!NOTE]
+> Returning an error from event handler logs error, not panic the whole program.

 > Don't forget toggle `Message Content` intent in Developer Portal!
 Otherwise, your bot will shutdown with error:
 > ```
 > ...